getporter/porter/docs/content/slides/pack-your-bags/index.md

 ---

-# Try to run your neighbor's bundle
+# Now run your bundle

-* Ask your neighbor for their new bundle tag
-* Run `porter install --tag [their tag]
+* Run `porter install --tag [your new tag]

 Example tag of `cnabaholic/hello-people:latest`:

 * Run `porter install --tag cnabaholic/hello-people:latest`

+---

+# How does it do that?

+* Updates the bundle with the new images and digests
+* Stores the bundle information as a combination:
+  * OCI manifest list annotations to the main manifest list for the tag
+  * A new manifest list for the bundle credentials and parameters.
+* When pulling a bundle, it reconstructs it from the parts mentioned above

+See [OCI Bundle Format](/oci-bundle-format) for an example.

 ---
 class: center, middle